elohimdzangare/Wireless-Sensor-Network/README.md

 <img width="750" height="500" alt="full-sensor-network" src="https://github.com/elohimdzangare/Wireless-Sensor-Network/blob/main/images/Full%20Network.jpg" />

 **Status:** Core system is built and working end to end (nodes to gateway to MATLAB).
-Currently running longer test sessions to collect real data.
+All three nodes and the gateway have since been redesigned as custom PCBs.
+Not currently running further test sessions, though one more test run may happen in the future.

 ---